scypio/knotx-junit5/README.md

 - Specifying on which port WireMockServer instance should be present,
 - If no port is specified on annotation, a random one will be assigned to given instance,
 - Running multiple mocked server instances,
-- Autoinjecting mocked servers' port numbers into Knot.x configuration (more details below).
+- Referencing mocked servers' port numbers in Knot.x configuration (more details below).

 ***Warning:*** if you use KnotxExtension, you **must not inject** KnotxWiremockExtension, as the functionality of the latter gets auto-imported into the former.